dylanhale/ScorebugMods/assets/Scorebug Selector/index.md

 7) Ensure NCAA 14 is closed when you use the Scorebug Selector to change your active Scorebug or else it could possibly break your game and cause issues that I cannot help solve.

----
-## PS3 Install Instructions are slightly different and are included in the README.txt which can be found in the download.